Ground Level Enhancement Event Monitor (GLEEM)

 Collaborator Contribution The Hybrid Instrument team is expert in ultra-fast digital instrumentation design and real-time digital signal processing for radiation measurements with a track record in delivering bespoke hardware with these capabilities.

-Impact Detailed design of electronics for inclusion in the Design Report, the core deliverable of the project.
+Impact Detailed design of electronics for inclusion in reports and steering R&D activities; core project deliverables.

 Start Year 2021